ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Introduction

 \section{Introduction}

-3D object detection is a fundamental capability in autonomous driving and robotics, as it directly influences an agent’s ability to perceive its environment, accurately identify obstacles, and navigate safely in complex urban environments.
-Combining multiple sensor modalities, particularly LiDAR and cameras, has recently emerged as the preferred strategy to enhance detection robustness and accuracy~\cite{liang_deep_2018, liu_bevfusion_2022_arxiv, drews_deepfusion_2022, zeng_lift_2022, yang_deepinteraction_2022, bai_transfusion_2022}.
-While LiDAR provides accurate geometric information, cameras offer rich semantic and texture cues, enhancing performance under challenging conditions such as adverse lighting, heavy clutter, and occlusions.
+Multi-sensor fusion based 3D object detection is a fundamental capability in autonomous driving and robotics, as it directly influences an agent’s ability to perceive its environment, identify obstacles, and navigate safely in complex urban environments.
+Combining multiple sensor modalities, particularly LiDAR and cameras, has emerged as a preferred strategy to enhance detection robustness and accuracy~\cite{liang_deep_2018,liu_bevfusion_2022_arxiv,bai_transfusion_2022,huang2024detecting,zhang2024sparselif,gong2025roadside}.
+While LiDAR provides accurate geometric, cameras offer rich semantic and texture cues, improving robustness under adverse lighting, heavy clutter, and occlusions.

-Recently, query-based methods~\cite{wang2023objectquerylifting2d, zhang2023dense, gao2022adamixer, zhao2024detrs, yao_efficient_2021} have shown strong performance by training each learnable query to attend to potential objects in 3D space.
-Their effectiveness, however, depends on the query initialization strategy.
-As shown in Fig.~\ref{fig:teaser}(a) and (b), existing approaches primarily adopt the following strategies: (1) Random sampling~\cite{yan_cross_2023, wang_anchor_2022, he2022destr}, which uniformly distributes queries regardless object relevance.
-While simple, this approach results in inefficient query usage, sparse coverage of key regions, and slower convergence; and (2) BEV heatmap-based sampling~\cite{bai_transfusion_2022, xie2023sparsefusion, liu_bevfusion_2022_arxiv, liang_bevfusion_2022_arxiv}, which allocates queries to salient regions inferred from (camera or LiDAR-based) BEV heatmaps.
-However, both strategies exhibit limitations in complex urban environments, often failing to capture occluded or small objects—common challenges in autonomous driving.
+Recently, query-based methods~\cite{gao2022adamixer,wang2023objectquerylifting2d,zhao2024detrs} have shown strong performance by training each query to attend to potential objects in 3D space.
+However, their effectiveness largely depends on how queries are initialized.
+As shown in Fig.~\ref{fig:teaser} (a) and (b), existing approaches mainly adopt two strategies: (1) Random sampling~\cite{he2022destr,yan_cross_2023}, which uniformly distributes queries without object awareness, leading to inefficient utilization, limited coverage, and slow convergence.
+(2) BEV heatmap-based sampling~\cite{liu_bevfusion_2022_arxiv,xie2023sparsefusion}, which allocates queries to top-K salient regions inferred from camera or LiDAR BEV heatmaps.

-To address these limitations, we introduce \textbf{ALIGN} (\textbf{A}dvanced Query Initialization with \textbf{L}iDAR and \textbf{I}mage \textbf{G}uida\textbf{N}ce), a novel object-aware query initialization strategy that samples queries from the vicinity of each estimated object center (see Fig~\ref{fig:teaser}(c)).
-We leverage both image semantics and LiDAR geometry to more accurately localize object centers.
-This approach is especially effective in detecting occluded, small, or distant objects—scenarios where conventional query initialization methods often struggle to perform effectively.
-Additionally, we find that augmenting background (i.e., non-object-aware) queries is also essential for improving overall detection performance, as it helps maintain a balanced distribution between foreground and background queries.